Kingsmills Hotel History

 Connected through the ties of marriage, the Inglis family came into possession of the Kingsmills building in the late 1700s.
 The family was split between living in Scotland and trading as merchants in the Savannah.
 And one brother, known as William, chose to stay in Inverness and make the building his home.

 William, following in the steps of his father, joined the town council.
 With a focus on creating and developing new roads, which would prove essential to the growth of traders and town business.
 His time within the council also saw the construction of the ornate Steeple on Bridge Street.
 As well as creation of the Royal Northern Infirmary.
-Truly devoted to the needs of the people, William spent much time dedicated to developing schemes and relief for the poorer classes, as well and expanding trade services through sea travel.
+Truly devoted to the needs of the people, William spent much time dedicated to developing schemes and relief for the poorer classes.
+He also expanded trade services through sea travel.

 A VISIT FROM ROBERT BURNS